-- 6 Tournament Tickets with a value of $1 each, for use as entry tickets to the poker tournaments (the “Tournament Tickets”), which may only be used on 888poker.
+- Six tournament tickets, with a value of $1 each, for use as entry tickets to poker tournaments only at 888 Poker.

-The bonus expires in 7 days and is subject to wagering requirements of 30x the bonus.
-You can only get one bonus (e.g., you don’t get 1 at 888 casino and then another at 888 Poker).
+The no deposit free poker bonus expires in seven days and is subject to a 30x wagering requirement.
+You can only get one bonus (e.g., you don’t get one at 888 Casino and then another at 888 Poker).

-That said, players are advised to use their tickets quickly, as they expire within 14 days.
+That said, you must use your tickets quickly, as they expire within 14 days.

 The bonus clears at a rate of $10 per 100 points earned.
-Given that players earn two points per $1 paid in rake and tournament entry fees, that works out to 20 percent rakeback — on top of what they receive from the site’s loyalty program.
+All players earn two points per $1 paid in rake and tournament entry fees — that works out to 20% rakeback — on top of what they receive from the site’s loyalty program.

-Players can cash out any cleared $10 increment of their bonus immediately, and any winnings from the bonus funds can also be cashed out.
+You can cash out any cleared $10 increment of your bonus immediately, and any winnings from the bonus funds can also be cashed out.

 888 Poker NJ does not offer many reload bonuses — although its partner WSOP NJ does.